 What should be done?
 I think WCOs who choose to use chloroform should be careful to protect the safety of themselves, their clients, and the public.
 WCOs choosing to use the product should limit their exposure by watching wind direction and minimize use to the absolute necessary occasions.
 If they transport bottles in their trucks, care should be made to secure the bottle against breakage and to capture the volatile gases should breakage occur (such as in a motor vehicle accident).

 I also hope the AVMA, wildlife agency personnel, and the WCO industry will work together to provide WCOs with acceptable and practical ways to anesthetize and euthanize wildlife.
 Many of the AVMA recommended methods are either impractical for WCOs or are not legally available to WCOs.
-Given the need for WCOs to euthanize wildlife, limiting WCO access to euthanizing products is a detriment to the industry, clients, and of course, wildlife.Stephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+Given the need for WCOs to euthanize wildlife, limiting WCO access to euthanizing products is a detriment to the industry, clients, and of course, wildlife.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.